Bira/octopus-carnival/_drafts/lphr-scene-13.md

 specimens that dried out decades ago.
 There doesn't appear to be anyone here, so the group takes the open passage to "map north" (to area E5).

-    [GM] They wouldn't have met the undead ningyos here since they only rise at night, but I decided to remove them anyway.
+(**GM**: They wouldn't have met the undead ningyos here since they only rise at night, but I decided to remove them anyway.)

 ## Turn 4